Kaiserreich/HOI4-Validator/README.md

 validator.exe --C:\Users\ZankSucks\Documents\Paradox Interactive\Hearts of Iron IV\mod\Kaiserreich --C:\Program Files (x86)\Steam\steamapps\common\Hearts of Iron IV

 CURRENT FEATURES:
-Checks for divisions without names.
+	Checks for divisions without namelists.

+	Checks for tags whose namelists do not have names for garissons and militia.

 	Checks for generals that use the pre-waking the tiger system.
 (Or, rather, checks for generals that have comments on them that say they use the pre-waking the tiger system)

 	Checks for tags that lack namelists

 	Checks to make sure that the right brackets are used, as well as that there is always an even number of brackets.

 	Checks for locs that have been defined more than once

 	Checks for missing graphics

 	Checks for missing focuses

 	Checks for states that do not have cores on them at game start

 	Checks for OOBs that are referenced but don't exist

 	Checks to make sure events have pictures

 	Checks to make sure endlines are properly spaced

 	Checks to make sure that generals referenced actually exist

 	Produces a list of all general IDs currently in use

 	Checks to see if = no is used in a place where that would cause an issue with a tooltip

 	Checks for OOBs that are defined but not used.